 All you need after that is some patience while they cool down.

-- Customizable: you can adjust the recipe to your liking using your favorite type of chocolate or add other ingredients such as spices, different types of chocolate, a tablespoon of liquor, or nuts.
+- Customizable: you can adjust the recipe to your liking using your favorite type of chocolate or add other ingredients such as spices, different types of chocolate, a tablespoon of liquor or nuts.

-Ingredient list
+Ingredient Notes

 - Cocoa powder: always use unsweetened.
-I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
-And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).
+In my experience, the dark ones are the best (this does not apply to the super dark used for making homemade Oreos known as dark or black cocoa powder).

 - Brown sugar: light or dark.